hgangwar/hgangwar/README.md

 ## About Me
-I am a highly motivated robotics enthusiast with a strong background in mechanical engineering.
-Currently pursuing a Master of Science in Robotics and Autonomous Systems at Arizona State University, expected to graduate in May 2024.
-My academic and professional experiences have equipped me with expertise in various areas such as control theory, deep learning, and robotics.
+I am a highly motivated robotics enthusiast, currently seeking dynamic opportunities in control and autonomous systems.
+With a focus on robotics model design, manipulator control, and motion planning, I'm eager to bring innovative solutions to real-world challenges.
+Complementing my ongoing M.S. in Robotics and Autonomous Systems, my GitHub showcases a passion for pushing the boundaries of autonomy and control.

 ## Education
 - **Master of Science** in Robotics and Autonomous Systems, Arizona State University, AZ, USA (Expected Graduation: 05/2024)